 Time quietly slips out through the unchecked items on your to-do list.
-Chasing productivity turns out to be an unproductive race.
+Chasing productivity becomes an unproductive race.
 Developing a good habit seems to be a near-impossible task.
-You find it difficult to reason with the critical inner-audience who knows how easily you get swayed by distractions.
+You find it difficult to reason with the critical inner audience who knows how easily you get swayed by distractions.
 Trapped in guilt, you make another fresh start but fall back into the same pattern.
 The cycle repeats itself.
 You get closer to what you want to run away from.
 You are stuck at the same place.

-Frustrated, you dial the seductive drug: motivation.
+Frustrated, you dial the seductive drug—motivation.
 It gets you temporarily high and leaves you on standby.
-You desperately crave for more of it and try to find it in quotes, stories, talks, videos.
-Passionately do you keep on hunting your smartphone's screen to feel another kick.
+You desperately crave for more of it and try to find it in quotes, stories, talks, videos, etc. Passionately, you keep on hunting on your smartphone’s screen for another kick.
 In those insecure moments, you wish it responded to your feelings.
 When the mind is less irrational, you mentally put together those hours you have spent on seeking pleasure and motivation.
 You understand how much of your life you have already wasted.

 Now that the realization occurred to you, what choice do you have anyway?

-The best of all: patiently wait for a magic to happen.
+The best of all—patiently wait for a miracle to happen.
 Do nothing.

 Or, you take complete responsibility of your life.
 Rather than seeking pleasure and avoiding pain, you seek pain and avoid pleasure.